SERVICE REQUESTS DURING COVID-19 INFORMATION

 - 18 farm labor contractors

 - 9 other ag entities

 - 2 community based organizations

 Under California Department of Food and Agriculture and California Office of Emergency Services instruction concerning the distribution of state supplied personal protective equipment, California Agricultural Commissioner’s Office throughout the state are required to record information, such as, but not limited to; recipient’s name, contact information, permit number, business license, and distribution date.
 Our office evaluates each request for compliance with the guidance that has been issued; any requester that does not meet the requirements will be notified.
 This information is being tracked for both state and federal auditing purposes to prevent misappropriations of supplied personal protection equipment.

 Our office actively continues to distribute personal protective equipment to the Ag industry who meet the guidance issued by the California Department of Food and Agriculture and the California Office of Emergency Services.
-You may make a request for N95 masks that are available to pesticide applicators and field workers who may be exposed to wildfire smoke or heavy dust.
+You may make a request for N95 masks that are available to pesticide applicators and employees who may be exposed to heavy dust.
 Click the following link to submit a request.

 If you are a part of the Ag industry and are experiencing a shortage of personal protective equipment for your employees, or have questions concerning the distribution of personal protective equipment, please call our office at (209) 385-7431.

 PAC exams will only be offered on Fridays from 9-11 AM by appointment only, until further notice.
 Please call our Merced office to schedule an appointment.
 Our Los Banos office will no longer offer the PAC exam, until further notice.

 - UC Davis Western Center for Agricultural Health & Safety - resources for agricultural employers, growers and farmworkers

 - CAL OSHA Health & Safety Guidance - COVID-19 infection prevention for agricultural employers and employees